Learn - Glossary

 Review Transaction Matches.
 The screen that opens after the matcher runs, listing possible matches grouped by account so you can confirm what to save.
 Matching and Resolving.

 Schedule.
-The rule on an item that decides when its events appear; either one-time or recurring at one of the supported frequencies (Weekly, Bi-weekly, Monthly, Quarterly, Semi-annually, Annually, or a custom interval).
-Items.
+The rule on a flow that decides when its events appear; either one-time or recurring at one of the supported frequencies (Weekly, Bi-weekly, Monthly, Quarterly, Semi-annually, Annually, or a custom interval).
+Flows.

 Scheduled (event status).
 The default state of an event: on the Planner, waiting for its date.
 Matching and Resolving.